Thinking about your iron levels lately? Like most people, we don’t always remember to stop and think about things like this.

 Mothers with low iron levels during pregnancy have a higher risk of preterm birth and possibly low birth weight, and developmental problems in the infant.

-How to Improve Iron Levels
+How to Improve Iron Levels If You Have Anemia After Quitting Smoking

 If you are a smoker at risk of iron deficiency, it’s crucial to quit smoking and take steps to improve your iron levels.
 Here are some dietary choices that can help you maintain healthy iron levels: